1. Home

 Once you are done with the setup process, you can then enter the grades you have given to your students.
 You can do this by using the blue ‘Grade’ button that appears next to each student.
 For more information about this process, please read the following article.

-Please make sure you also release the grades and the feedback you provided for your students the same way as you would do in a regular ‘Assignment’ activity, but without notifying them about these changes.
+Please make sure you also release the grades and the feedback you provided for your students the same way as you would do in a regular ‘Assignment’ activity, but without notifying them about these changes (if the activity needs to be kept hidden); otherwise, you can notify them about the changes.
 For more information about this process, please read the following article.

 Was this article helpful?